aportela/homedocs/data/README.md

-database & document files will be stored on this directory
+database will be stored on this directory